The digital marketing community in Sydney receives and sends a number of opinions at any given moment.

 Then you have the pure advertisement purchase, a simple and quick transaction that buys space immediately for a short period of time.

-Professionals and amateurs alike debate the credentials of either strategy as there is often a preconception about one method being more effective over the other.
+Professionals and amateurs for digital marketing in Sydney debate the credentials of either strategy as there is often a preconception about one method being more effective over the other.

 Here we will step back and analyse these two campaigns to judge which of SEO or PPC should be used and in what manner.